KIT-HYD/geostatistics_lecture/exercises/kriging/README.md

 parameters and plot both examples next to each other.

 * Describe the differences between the results.
-* Was this lecture worth it?
+* Was this effort worth it?
 Does Kriging produce the better results here?

 ## Task 3